-The Corporate debt fund ('the fund') offers institutional investors the opportunity to invest in loans to small and medium-sized companies in the Netherlands.
+The Fund offers institutional investors the opportunity to invest in loans to small and medium-sized companies in the Netherlands.
 The Fund offers investors access to an investment category with an attractive risk-return profile.

 The investors have committed to a maximum investment, the investment commitment.
-This investment will be called up in tranches by the Fund when an investment opportunity arises.
+This investment has been called up in tranches by the Fund when an investment opportunity arose during the investment period of the fund.

-The fund invests in two types of loans:
+The Fund invests in two types of loans:

-- Direct loans by means of co-financing with the four largest banks in the Netherlands (ABN-AMRO, ING, Rabobank and Deutsche Bank).
+- Direct loans by means of co-financing with the four of the largest banks in the Netherlands (ABN-AMRO, ING, Rabobank and Deutsche Bank).
 Direct loans are co-financed together with one or more banks, whereby a bank contributes at least the same amount as the Fund when entering into the direct loan, known as a 'club deal'. - Private loans.
-The fund invests up to 25% of its assets in this category.